eamouzou/weather_forecast/README.md

 # Weather Forecast Application

-A Ruby on Rails application that retrieves and displays weather forecasts based on user-provided addresses or ZIP codes, with 30-minute caching for improved performance.
+A Ruby on Rails application that retrieves and displays weather forecasts based on user-provided addresses or ZIP codes, with Redis caching and background job processing for improved performance and scalability.

 ## Features

 - 📍 Accept addresses or ZIP codes as input
 - 🌡️ Display current temperature and conditions
 - 📆 Show 5-day weather forecast with high/low temperatures
-- 🔄 Cache results for 30 minutes with visual status indicators
+- 🔄 Redis-based caching with visual status indicators
 - 🔍 Location autocomplete with smart suggestions
 - 🕒 Recent search history tracking
 - 📱 Responsive design for all devices
+- 🔧 Background jobs for asynchronous processing
+- 🛡️ Enhanced error handling with custom error types

 ## Table of Contents